 1. Official Name.
 The Association shall be known as the Custer Association of Great Britain (hereafter referred to as the “CAGB”).
 The name and logo of the CAGB are the property of the Association and shall not be used without the express written permission of the CAGB Committee (hereafter referred to as the “Committee”).
 The CAGB is a non-political, non-profit making organisation.

 b.
-To form a link between groups or individuals interested in all aspects of the American West but in particular those organisations associated with the study of the life and times of George Armstrong Custer, the U.S. Frontier Army and Plains Indian Wars, including the Custer Battlefield Historical & Museum Association (CBHMA); the English Westerners’ Society (EWS); Friends of the Little Bighorn Battlefield (FLBB): the Little Big Horn Associates (LBHA) and others with similar objectives;
+To form a link between groups and individuals interested in all aspects of the American West but in particular those organisations associated with the study of the life and times of George Armstrong Custer, the U.S. Frontier Army and Plains Indian Wars, including the Custer Battlefield Historical & Museum Association (CBHMA); the English Westerners’ Society (EWS); Friends of the Little Bighorn Battlefield (FLBB): the Little Big Horn Associates (LBHA) and others with similar objectives:

 3. Membership.
 The CAGB shall consist of Full and Associate Members.
-Only residents of the United Kingdom of Great Britain & Northern Ireland, the Channel Islands and the Isle of Man will be eligible for Full Membership.
+Only residents of the United Kingdom of Great Britain and Northern Ireland, the Channel Islands and the Isle of Man will be eligible for Full Membership.
 Overseas residents will be restricted to Associate Membership.
 Honorary or complimentary memberships may be granted by agreement of the Committee.
 In addition:

 4. Management and Committee.
 The CAGB will be managed by a Committee that shall consist of up to 6 members who shall be elected at each Annual General Meeting (Hereafter referred to as the “AGM”) by the membership.
-All members of the Committee should ideally be able to communicate by email.

 b.
 Any person applying for Committee membership should normally have been a Full Member of the CAGB for at least twelve months;

-(ii) The Committee may co-opt a member (who has volunteered) to fill the vacancy.
+c.
+Should a vacancy occur on the Committee at any time, the Committee may co-opt a member to fill the vacancy.
 A co-opted member shall be eligible to vote at Committee meetings.